dodyvirgiawan/microservices-react-poc/README.md

 - `client`: for user interfaces, using React.

 ### Backend (Node.js / Express.js)
 Backend is divided into several microservices (see below).
-They communicate by using Event Driven approach, where I create a simple implementation of event-bus (using express.js) that acts as a message broker.
+They communicate by using Event Driven approach, where I create a simple home-made implementation of an event-bus (using express.js) that acts as a message broker.

 - `comments`: microservices handling comment.
 - `posts`: microservices handling posts.